Follow this guide to find essential information for traveling to Taiwan.

 Best Month to Visit Taiwan

 October is the best month to visit Taiwan.
 During this time, the average highs sit around 27°C (81°F), while the lows at 22°C (72°F).
-It’s a great time to visit for you who don’t mind the heat or want to visit Taiwan’s outlying islands.
+Therefore, October’s also an ideal month to visit for you who don’t mind the heat or want to visit Taiwan’s outlying islands.

 It’s also great because the typhoon season’s over, so you don’t have to worry about that.